jimhuaang/qsfs/README.md

   - Submit tasks to run synchronously or asynchronously.
   - Every HTTP request to QingStor through SDK is handled through executor.
-  - Operations which is time-consuming and do not need instant response could be handle through exectuor asynchronously, such as list objects when enter a directory, rename directory, delete file, upload file, etc. This is default behaviour, you can turn off such behaviour by enable qsfs single thread option *-S*.
+  - Operations which is time-consuming and do not need instant response could be handle through exectuor asynchronously, such as list objects when entering a directory, rename directory, delete file, upload file, etc. This is default behaviour, you can turn off such behaviour by enable qsfs single thread option *-S*.
 - Retry strategy: